Perineal Hernia in Dogs

 Depending on how advanced the disease is in the dog, the dog may also require sedation for completion of the rectal examination.
 The vet may also order urinalysis, a complete blood count, and a biochemical profile.
 Abdominal radiographs, ultrasounds and similar advanced diagnostic imaging tests may also be given to determine bladder size and position hernia contents, colon size and position, and the possible presence of cancer or prostate disease.

-How to Treat Perineal Hernia
+How to Treat Perineal Hernia in Dogs

 Treatment for perineal hernias can vary depending on how advanced the disease is when seen by the veterinarian.
 If it’s a non-emergency perineal hernia, the vet may perform medical or elective surgical therapy on the dog.
 The medical therapy, which is aimed at preparing the dog for surgery, include medical procedures like analgesics, stool softeners, enemas, dietary management and IV fluid therapy.